How Hackers Operate and How to Protect Yourself

 Predators who stalk people while online can pose a serious physical threat.
-Use extreme caution when agreeing to meet an online “friend” or acquaintance in person is always the best way to keep safe.
+Using extreme caution when agreeing to meet an online “friend” or acquaintance in person is always the best way to keep safe.

 How will I know if I've been hacked?

 Check the accuracy of your personal accounts, credit cards, and documents.
 Are there unexplained transactions?
 Questionable or unauthorized changes?
 If so, dangerous malware installed by predators or hackers may already be lurking.